danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [nim-lang/Nim](https://github.com/nim-lang/Nim) - Nim is a statically typed compiled systems programming language.
+It combines successful concepts from mature languages like Python, Ada and Modula.
+Its design focuses on efficiency, expressiveness, an
 - [Stranger6667/jsonschema-rs](https://github.com/Stranger6667/jsonschema-rs) - JSON Schema validation library
 - [sassman/t-rec-rs](https://github.com/sassman/t-rec-rs) - Blazingly fast terminal recorder that generates animated gif images for the web written in rust
 - [0l1v3rr/github-readme-tech-stack](https://github.com/0l1v3rr/github-readme-tech-stack) - Show off your favorite technologies and tools by using these cards in your GitHub README.